jobelenus/dev-domain-starter-blog/content/blog/2023-12-18-ownership-at-work.md

 * "﻿Who owns this page in the application?"
 * "﻿We don't own that!"

 The way people talk about ownership betray my most important values.
 This is how I translate that kind of talk; "We don't want to touch it", "It is their responsibility", "I am not allowed".
 You may not want to touch it, but if its in the way of doing your job, I want to see you activate, not wait around for someone else.
 It may in fact be someone else's responsibility—that doesn't help us make progress in the moment.
-Do you mean someone is penalizing you?
-Who are they?
+Do you mean someone is actually penalizing you when you tried?

 I value people who activate, get involved, make decisions, and finish work.
 Every one of these questions avoids getting involved, looks to someone else to make a decision, and does nothing to finish.